-Most of the surrounding area is agricultural, and an important development of the area revolved around irrigation with canals, water ways, and large lakes known locally as Tanks.
-It is the development of the water resources that have enabled this are to be self sufficient and convert what was previously considered a dry area.
+Most of the surrounding area is agricultural.
+Which is an important development of the area.
+Which is revolved around irrigation with canals, water ways, and large lakes.
+Known locally as Tanks.
+It is the development of the water resources that have enabled this area to be self sufficient and convert what was previously considered a dry area.

 Places To Visit

-Tip: Whilst you can get around by tuktuk, the area of the ruins is so large that you may be better off hiring a bicycle instead, giving you the freedom to search and stay for however long you wish at each site.
+Tip: Whilst you can get around by tuktuk.
+The area of the ruins is so large.
+You may be better off hiring a bicycle instead.
+Giving you the freedom to search and stay for however long you wish at each site.

 You can reach Anuradhapura by intercity train from Colombo in 3 1/2 hours.
 Or why not take a transfer from either the airport or from Colombo?
 Use the search boxes at the bottom for a quote.